TEC-Projects/foyer-backend-QA/README.md

-#Foyer: Backend system
+# Foyer: Backend system

-##How to init the server
+## Run server
-###To run the commands python and its utilitarians must be in Path
+### To run the commands python and its utilitarians must be in Path
  1. Create a virtual environment running

 `python -m venv C:\${path\to\project\root\folder}\foyer-env`
 2. Activate the vitual enviroment running